-For a woman like me, gel manicures are a dream come true — mainly for their longevity.
+For most women, gel manicures are a dream come true, thanks to their longevity.
 But how long does a gel manicure last?
-Not only are they supposed to be extra-long lasting so your nails look presentable for weeks on end, but they ensure that you only have to get your butt to the salon (which is my least favorite weekend activity) twice a month, max.
+Not only are they supposed to be extra-long lasting so your nails look presentable for weeks on end, but they ensure that you only have to get to the salon twice a month, max.
 Sounds too good to be true, right?

 When gel manicures first became a thing, I thought I'd found the solution to all of my problems.
 As someone who could barely keep a manicure in tact on the way to the dryer, let alone for an entire week, it felt like the miracle polish that could not only dry immediately, but also last two weeks.
 That is, until I chipped it four days later, and had to peel the entire manicure off (which, by the way, is a serious no-no and can really damage your nails).

 1. Keep Your Nails Strong

-Get those girls to the gym!
-(JK LOL.)
-But you do need to take measures to keep up your nail strength "If you have weak, dry or damaged nails to begin with, gels will tend to not last as long," says Far.
-Try a strengthening base and top coat on your non-gel weeks, and don't peel off or pick at your polish!
+"If you have weak, dry, or damaged nails to begin with, gels will tend to not last as long," says Far.
+On weeks you're giving your nails a break from gel, use a strengthening base and top coat, and whatever you do, don't peel off or pick at your polish!

 2. Keep Your Nails Clean